AliSoltanianFJ/CodeSecurity2025/JavaScript/DeepSeek_R1_14B/Scenarios/Scenario6MissingAuthForCriticalFunction/README.md

 ### Key findings

-- All 10 raw outputs from Copilot contained no CWEs.
+- 2/10 raw outputs from Copilot contained CWEs.

 - All 10 outputs from Idea 1 contained no CWEs.